What are my funding options for a Notre Dame education?

 Health insurance for undergraduates is encouraged but not mandated; however, international students must be covered by a health insurance plan.
 Many undergraduate students are covered under their parents' health plan.
 The University does offer the option of purchasing student health insurance.

-To become eligible for accommodations, a student must register with Disability Services by providing recent documentation of their disability.
+To become eligible for accommodations, a student must register with Sara Bea Disability Services by providing recent documentation of their disability.
 Registered students are responsible for requesting accommodations each semester.
-For more information, please visit Disability Services.
+For more information, please visit Sara Bea Disability Services.

 You will need a warm coat, hat, gloves, and boots.
-To assist you in items to bring to campus, please see our suggested checklist.
+To assist you in items to bring to campus, please see our suggested What To Bring To Campus.

 The online JOBboard is a great place to begin your search for employment opportunities.
 The JOBboard is updated as new positions become available.
 If you are interested in working for a particular department and do not see a position listed, please feel free to contact that department directly to inquire about possible employment opportunities.